 How to Treat Bed Bug Bites at Home

 Bed bug bites will usually heal within one to two weeks.
 To treat bed bug bites at home, the American Academy of Dermatology recommends the following:

-- Wash the bites with soap and water, to help prevent a skin infection.
+- Wash the bites with soap and water to help prevent skin infection.

 - Apply a mild corticosteroid cream from your local drugstore if the itch becomes uncomfortable.

 When to See a Doctor About Bed Bug Bites